uml-hci/comp5270-s24/syllabus.md

 3. Develop and refine designs for new software systems that consider usability concerns from the outset.
 4. Compare the strengths and weaknesses of different HCI techniques for a given design problem.
 5. Discuss open challenges in the field of human-computer interaction, including ethical, social, and policy implications of new designs.

+## Prerequisites

+There are no prerequisites for this course.
+Students are expected to have proficiency with computers.
+Programming and graphic design skills may be helpful, but are not required.

 ## Diversity and inclusion statement